Understanding the Deal Page

 The deal page is one of our most critical resources that is intended to supply investors with a robust toolkit to make their own investment decisions.

-The page includes information related to the issuance, including an originator summary, comparables analyses, note structuring, details of the underlying assets, and risks and mitigants.
+The page includes information related to the issuance, including a borrower summary, comparables analyses, note structuring, details of the underlying assets, and risks and mitigants.

 Where to Begin: The Summary